 If you have questions please contact the College of William and Mary Pre-PT advisor, [[enburnet, Prof. Evie Burnet]].

 Prerequisite Courses for DPT graduate school

-Since the exact prerequisite courses vary for each graduate school it is important for the student to examine the graduate schools they are interested in attending during their sophomore or junior year to allow time to complete all of the prerequisite courses.
-The list of courses below contains the most common prerequisite courses when examining many physical therapy graduate program admissions requirements:12 credits - Biological Sciences
+Since the exact prerequisite courses vary for each graduate school it is important for the student to examine the graduate schools they are interested in attending during their freshman or sophomore year to allow time to complete all of the prerequisite courses.
+The list of courses below contains the most common prerequisite courses when examining many physical therapy graduate program admissions requirements:12 to 16 credits - Biological Sciences

 - Or, 8 credits of A&P I and A&P II

 - Exercise physiology is not an acceptable course for these 12 credits.

 3 credits – Mathematics (some schools will require through precalculus, others calculus)